Dmitriik06/IntroGit/README.txt

 Third change in slave_branch

-These change performed after merge
+This change performed after merge

+This is final change of file